If you made any changes in Pure these will be visible here soon.

 Helen's principle research interests and teaching experience lie in the area of Animal Welfare Science, with particular focus on companion animal behaviour and welfare, and animal welfare policy and law.
 She has relevant industry experience with organisations such as the RSPCA and the Guide Dogs, and has also worked in the pet trade and with farm livestock.
 After completing her undergraduate studies in Animal Behaviour and Welfare, she started a career in lecturing and alongside this completed an MSc in Animal Welfare, eventually becoming a Senior Lecturer in Animal and Equine studies until 2018.

-Between 2018 and 2021 she worked towards a PhD on the herpetofauna trade (University of Northampton), with a specific focus on what husbandry information is available to owners, what species are being traded and the socio-economic factors associated with this.
-This research is now in the writing-up stage with a planned completion date of April 2023.
+From 2018 she worked towards a PhD on the herpetofauna trade (University of Northampton), with a specific focus on what husbandry information is available to owners, what species are being traded and the socio-economic factors associated with this.
 During this time she also served as an external examiner for the University of Hull and the University of Nottingham.
 In 2021 she joined the team at Hartpury University in the Department of Animal and Agriculture where she specialises in animal welfare policy and legislation.
 She also continues to act as an Academic Consultant for the University of Hull.

 Current teaching